“Wherever you are, be there totally.” Eckhart Tolle

 In addition to meditation to cultivate mindfulness, you can also bring mindfulness into your daily activities.
 You do this by focusing on each aspect of the present moment.
 Are you washing dishes?
 Feel the warmth of the water, the sound of the soap bubbles popping, the lines of the dish you are washing.
 Simply using our senses to observe what is going on around us without passing judgment or wanting to change any of it is being present and what mindfulness is all about.

 No matter which you start with you can do both and experiment with what environments and approaches work best for you.
-With regular mindfulness practice, the body releases stress and experiences a relaxation response.
+With regular mindfulness practice, the body releases stress and experiences a relaxation response thanks to the therapeutic mechanisms of the process.
 This relaxation response decreases the activity (and overactivity) of the sympathetic nervous system.
 This is what controls our flight or fight response.

 Mindfulness practice also can lead to: